 Can you give me some tips on finding housing off-campus at an affordable cost?

 Columbia’s Off-Campus Housing Assistance (OCHA) office assists Columbia students and affiliates in their search for rental housing in the metropolitan area.
-Office staff manage a database known as the Housing Registry which includes available rooms and apartments in non-Columbia-owned buildings as well as sublets of units in Columbia-managed housing.
+Office staff manage a database known as the Off-Campus Housing Marketplace which includes available rooms and apartments in non-Columbia-owned buildings as well as sublets of units in Columbia-managed housing.
 We encourage you to register here.

 Do you allow admitted students to postpone their enrollment?